Strother History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Strothers, Strother, Struther, Struthers and others.

-More information is included under the topic Early Strother Notables in all our PDF Extended History products.
+Another 44 words (3 lines of text) are included under the topic Early Strother Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Strother Settlers in the United States in the 17th Century
+Strother Settlers in United States in the 17th Century

 - William Strother, who landed in Virginia in 1650